 Modest economic growth

-Airport capacity will continue to increase, particularly at Tokyo's Haneda and Narita airports.
-Improved market access, airport development, increased competition, and expanded low-cost service to, from, and within Northeast Asia will nurture continued air travel growth.
+Expanded operations agreements by Northeast Asia nations with the United States, Europe, the Middle East, and fast-growing neighboring nations are encouraging expansion of services and the opening of new markets.
+Airport capacity will continue to increase, particularly at Tokyo’s Haneda and Narita airports.
+Improved market access, increased trade, liberalization, airport development, amplified competition, and expanded low-cost service to, from, and within Northeast Asia will nurture continued air travel growth.

 Fleet modernization continues

-Network carriers in Northeast Asia are restructuring, renewing fleets, forming joint ventures, and introducing new products.
-Airlines in Japan and South Korea continue to modernize their fleets and grow their international networks, creating a need for 1,270 new airplanes over the next 20 years.
+Network carriers in Northeast Asia are renewing fleets, forming joint ventures, and introducing new products.
+Airlines in Japan, Taiwan, and South Korea continue to modernize their fleets and grow their international networks, creating a need for 1,360 new airplanes over the next 20 years.

-The number of regional jets, including the anticipated Mitsubishi Regional Jet (MRJ), is forecast to grow slightly.
-Single-aisle airplanes will account for 47 percent of new deliveries.
-New twin-aisle airplanes will account for 40 percent of new deliveries, while the number of large airplanes will remain relatively constant.
+The number of regional jets, including the anticipated Mitsubishi MRJ, is forecast to grow modestly.
+Single-aisle airplanes will account for 42 percent of new deliveries.
+New small and medium widebody airplanes will account for 48 percent of new deliveries, while the number of large airplanes will remain relatively constant.